-- 1. Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2.
-Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
-Unrestricted net position All other net position that do not meet the definition of "net investment in capital assets" or "restricted".
+- Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of bonds that are attributable to the acquisition, construction, and improvement of those assets. - Restricted consists of amounts with constraints placed on the use by (a) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (b) law through constitutional provisions or enabling legislation. - Unrestricted all other amounts that do not meet the definition of "restricted" or "net investment in capital assets."